Better known as the Construction VAT Reverse Charge, this scheme finally came into effect on 1st March 2021.

-If you work in the construction industry – particularly as a contractor or subcontractor – you need to know about the changes and prepare for them.
-This post provides you with a recap of the scheme and how it will work.
+If you work in the construction industry – particularly as a contractor or subcontractor – you need to know about it.
+This post provides you with a recap of the scheme and how it works.

-Presently, if you are a VAT registered subcontractor and you provide construction services to a contractor, you can charge VAT on the work you carry out.
-You account for the VAT you charge and pay it over to HMRC when you complete your VAT return.
+In days of old, if you were a VAT registered subcontractor and you provided construction services to a contractor, you could charge VAT on the work you carried out.
+You accounted for the VAT you charged and paid it over to HMRC when you completed your VAT return.

 Enter the Construction VAT Reverse Charge

-Things will change from 1st March 2021.
-When you provide services to a contractor, they become responsible for working out the VAT applied to those services.
+Things all changed from 1st March 2021.
+Now, when you provide services to a contractor, they become responsible for working out the VAT applied to those services.

 The contractor does not pay over the VAT to the subcontractor.
 Instead, they declare the VAT on their own tax return.
 However, on the same VAT return they declare the same amount as a deduction.
 This is what is known as the ‘reverse charge’.